malfattti/garden/Decadent Love.md

 - Decadent Love: Deviant Courtship in two Decadent Short Stories

-In this paper I will explore courtship in Robert W. Chambers The Street of our Lady of the Fields and  The Fifth Edition (Wotton)
+In this paper I will explore courtship in a broad sense in Mabel Wotton's The Fifth Edition and

+ and   (Wotton)

 - Dissident passions?
 And why?